kog/cachesplain/README.md

 Start listening for packets on a specific port for a given interface.

 Options:
   -d                         enumerate the network devices available for
                                listening.
   -i[=NAME]                  the NAME of the interface to listen on.
 Will be
                                ignored if an input PCAP file is specified.
   -p[=PORT]                  the PORT to listen on.
-                             this must be an integer.
-Defaults to 11211 if not otherwise specified.
+                               this must be an integer or a range as specified by port1...portN (inclusive).
+Defaults to 11211
+                               if not otherwise specified.
+To specify multiple ports or ranges, separate them via commas.
   -h, --help                 show this message and exit -f[=VALUE]                 a PCAP file to use instead of a device.
 If
                                specified, will be used as the input device instead of specified interface.
   -x[=VALUE]                 An optional app-level filter expression to filter
                                out packets (IE: opcode, magic, flags etc).
                                Please note this is run across a parsed MemcachedBinaryOperation.
 ```

 It should go without saying that this documentation (README.md) may be out of date, and that you should always refer to the built in help option.
 If there are any conflicts, please trust whatever asking for help (-h, or --help) tells you.